fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/02_c_some_examples.md

-The function $\ftor$ for the entire MCDP can be written as the solution of a least-fixed-point recursive equation involving the functions $\{\ftorₙ,␣n∈𝒩\}$.
+The function 𝗁 for the entire MCDP can be written as the solution of a least-fixed-point recursive equation involving the functions $\{𝗁ₙ,␣n ∈ 𝒩\}$.
-Therefore, given a systematic procedure to solve the single DPs, in the sense of being able to evaluate $\ftorₙ$ point-wise, there exists a systematic procedure to solve the larger MCDP.
+Therefore, given a systematic procedure to solve the single DPs, in the sense of being able to evaluate $𝗁ₙ$ point-wise, there exists a systematic procedure to solve the larger MCDP.